nickwohnhas/phrg-github-workflow-primer-part-one-pca-000/README.md

 * Return to your shell session and clone down the project with `git clone <paste-remote-url-here>`
 * `cd` into the new project folder
 * Open up the codebase in your text editor with `atom .` or `subl .`
-* Verify you can view the blank `index.html` and blank `README.md` files in your text editor.
+* Verify you can view the blank `README.md` files in your text editor.

 Next, you are going to create a branch on github.
 Once you have completed your set of code changes, you will add and commit the work, then create a Pull Request (PR) for your partner to merge.